 Learn Arabic and have fun at the same time!

-If you want to learn Arabic online, you must evaluate your choices carefully.
+When learning Arabic online, you must evaluate your choices carefully.
 Not all online Arabic courses are free, or necessarily follow a curriculum that will introduce you to basic Arabic, including the Arabic script and pronunciation, in an order that seems logical and will help you in your goal of fluency.

 To make sure you’re getting the right kind of foundation in Arabic for beginners, finding a MOOC for Modern Standard Arabic on a website like Coursera might be a good place to start.